MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionskewtransform-setcentery(idcompositionanimation).md

 ## -description

-Changes the value of the CenterY property of a 2D skew transform.
+Animates the value of the CenterY property of a 2D skew transform.
 The CenterY property specifies the y-coordinate of the point about which the skew is performed.

 ## -parameters